 Equality is an integral theme within Vision 2008, with our commitment to build an inclusive borough where cultural diversity is recognised as one of Walsall's key strengths.
 The Council's pledges on establishing a shopmobility scheme, improving translation and interpretation services and seeking to increase the numbers of employees who are from minority ethnic backgrounds, or who have a disability, so that our workforce is more representative of the community it serves, are specific actions to meet this commitment.

 Consultation

-Vision 2008 was developed last year following extensive consultation with partners, staff and residents and Walsall Local Strategic Partnership have been consulted in order that they contributed to the draft corporate plan.
+Vision 2008 was developed last year following extensive consultation with partners, staff and residents.
+Partners on the Walsall Borough Strategic Partnership have been consulted on the Corporate Plan.